Young Bosnia: Assassination of Archduke Franz Ferdinand of Austria

 Archduke Franz Ferdinand was assassinated in Sarajevo on 28 June 1914 by Gavrilo Princip, a member of Young Bosnia.
-The group received assistance from the Black Hand, a secret organisation founded by members of the Serbian Army.
-During a Serbian court-martial in French-occupied Salonika in 1916–17, Chief of Serbian Military Intelligence Dragutin Dimitrijević, known as "Apis," claimed responsibility for organising the assassination.
+It received assistance from the Black Hand, a secret organization founded by members of the Serbian Army.
+During a Serbian court-martial in French-occupied Salonika in 1916/1917, Chief of Serbian Military Intelligence Dragutin Dimitrijević, known as "Apis," claimed responsibility for organizing the assassination.
 Apis used his influence over the Serbian military and the Black Hand to smuggle weapons and assassins into Austrian-occupied Bosnia.
 Following the trial's conclusion on 26 June 1917, Apis was executed by firing squad.
-Vladimir Gaćinović, the only Young Bosnia leader to join the Black Hand, condemned the assassination in a letter after the First World War began, presumably to evade responsibility.
+Vladimir Gaćinović condemned the assassination in a letter after the First World War began, presumably to evade responsibility.